danisztls/llmux/README.md

 ## Basic usage

-Launch the *chatgpt.py* script (depending on your environment you may need to use the `python3` command instead of `python`):

-`python chatgpt-cli`
+Run `chatgpt-cli`.
 Then just chat!

 The number next to the prompt is the [tokens](https://platform.openai.com/tokenizer) used in the conversation at that point.

 Use the `/q` command to quit and show the number of total tokens used and an estimate of the expense for that session, based on the specific model in use.